Originally posted 2017-12-20 05:25:24.

 The 100% Kona Coffee Beans people

 “gourmet” or “premium” are of higher quality when compared to specialty coffee beans.
 In fact they are only be interchangeable if the gourmet coffee bean’s rating is 80 percent or above.
-Gourmet Kona Coffee Beans through self regulation are required to be certified 90% from Gourmet Kona Coffee Companies with their lowest Kona bean rating at 92 points and Gourmet’s Hawaii coffee beans have the very high rating minimum of 87 percentile.
+Whole bean kona coffee through self regulation are required to be certified 90% from Gourmet Kona Coffee Companies with their lowest Kona bean rating at 92 points and Gourmet’s Hawaii coffee beans have the very high rating minimum of 87 percentile.
 Gourmet Kona coffee sets the standard In Hawaii according to (SCAA) the Specialty Coffee Association of America; coffee which scores 80 points or above on a 100-point scale is graded as specialty.
 Therefore all coffees offered at Gourmet Kona Coffee are specialty coffees grown in special Hawaii climate and are distinctive because of their full bold taste and very little defects.
 The unique hints within flavors and tastes are a result of the special characteristics and composition of the volcanic soil and tropical climate in which they are produced.
 Note: Aged volcanic soils are best suited for specialty coffee production.

 The specialty coffee farm is the most rapidly growing portion of the coffee industry.
 In Hawaii, specialty beans have increased its market share from 1% to 20% in the last 25 years.
 To promote and self-regulate the Hawaii industry, growers, exporters, roasters, retailers and equipment suppliers have established trade associations.
 These associations now exist in both bean consuming and bean producing nations.